bokorrel/cd_assignment/README.md

 Name three components of your solution, explain what they are and how they relate to each other.
 A 'component' can be anthing from GitHub Actions or Bash to Digital Ocean and SSH.

 The main focus of this repo is the **deployment pipeline**, which includes a few noteworthy components:
-1. appleboy/ssh-action
+1. pytest
+   The first job of the deployment pipeline is the *run-tests* job, fot testing the pushed code I used *pytest*.
+Pytest is a python module and is therefore not just accessible actions/checkout@v3

-2. ....
+2. needs
+   New or adjusted code that is pushed to Github should only be deployed to the VPS if all tests were successfull, that's why I used the 'needs' function      inside the deployment pipeline to only run the *deploy-code* job if the *run-test* job was successfull.

-3. .....
+3. appleboy/ssh-action

 Discuss three problems that you encountered along the way and how you solved them.
 ## Challenges
-1. SSH keys were new to me, so at first I made the mistake to follow an article about adding SSH keys to Github with you Github emailaddress:
+1. For running commands on the VPS I needed SSH keys to connect, but SSH authentication was new to me, so at first I made the mistake to follow an article    about adding SSH keys to Github with you Github emailaddress:
-   > ssh-keygen -t ed25519 -C "youremail@homtmail.com"
+   > ssh-keygen -t ed25519 -C "youremail@hotmail.com"

    I added the private key of this SSH key pair to my Github SSH keys (on account level), but later on I found out that this was not what I needed.
 I wanted    to give Github access to my VPS, but with the above configuration I gave the VPS write access to my Github instead.
    That's why I deleted this SSH key pair and generated a new pair with the following command:

    > ssh-keygen

-3. For running commands on the VPS I added the SSH private key to the Secrets of this repo, but at first I kept getting the following error:
+3. After generating the new SSH key pair I added the private key to the Secrets of this repo, but at first I kept getting the following error:
    > ssh.ParsePrivateKey: ssh: no key found

    Which lead to the error: